Two weeks after joining BJP, 'humiliated' Sovan wants to quit

 Former Kolkata mayor Sovan Chatterjee, who joined the BJP earlier this month, has expressed desire to quit the saffron fold for being "regularly humiliated", his close associate Baishakhi Banerjee claimed on Saturday.
 Chatterjee, a four-time TMC MLA, had joined the BJP along with Banerjee in New Delhi on August 14.

-She did not elaborate on what exactly prompted the two to consider severing ties with the BJP, many of whose senior leaders were present when they switched over to the saffron fold at a function in the national capital.
 Chatterjee, once a trusted aide of Trinamool Congress (TMC) supremo and Chief Minister Mamata Banerjee, however, is yet to make any public annoucement on quitting the BJP.
+Reacting to the development, West Bengal BJP president Dilip Ghosh said he will look into the matter.

+According to sources in the saffron party, Sovan and Baisakhi had recently met BJP national general secretary and its Bengal minder Kailash Vijayvargiya, expressing their desire to quit the party.
+The two are understood to have been miffed over recent developments related to two-time TMC MLA Debashree Roy seeking to join the BJP, they said, adding, she had made an unsuccessful attempt to meet Ghosh at his residence earlier this week.

+Roy had also visited the BJP headquarters in New Delhi on August 14, following assurance by a senior state party leader that she could switch over to the saffron fold, but was met with opposition from Sovan, the sources said.
+The Bengal BJP chief has said he had no objection to Roy joining the party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)